KatanaSword/know-your-zodiac-sign/README.md

 ## Example

 ```
-🌟 Welcome to 'Do You Know?'🌟
+Hello!, Welcome to the 'Know Your Zodiac Sign'
-Unlock a world of fascinating facts!
-Ready for a journey of discovery?
+Please enter your name: Alice
-Please enter your name: John
+Welcome Alice, Let's know your zodiac sign
-Hello!, John Let's get started!
+Please enter your date of birth [dd/mm]: 15/04
-Select topic
+Sign: Aries
-Science History Culture Social
+Element: Fire
-Press key: Science: s History: h Culture: c Social: ss
+Quality: Cardinal
-Please enter your topic: s
+Ruler: Mars
-Did you know?
+Do you want to continue [y/n]: y
-The speed of light is approximately 299,792 kilometers per second.
+Please enter your date of birth [dd/mm]: 23/07
-Do you want to change topic or continue or exit [x/y/n]: y
+Sign: Leo
-Did you know?
+Element: Fire
-The Earth's core is as hot as the surface of the sun.
+Quality: Fixed
-Do you want to change topic or continue or exit [x/y/n]: n
+Ruler: Sun
-👋 Thank you for exploring 'Do You Know?'
+Do you want to continue [y/n]: n
-!Feel free to return anytime for more fascinating facts.
-Happy learning!
+Thank you for using the Know Your Zodiac Sign app.
+Goodbye!
 ```

 ## License